 - The cup should rest lightly on the baby’s bottom lip.

-Give him a little sip to start off cup feeding.
+- Give him a little sip to start off cup feeding.

 - DO NOT pour the milk into the baby’s mouth.
 Just tip the cup a little so that the baby can lap the milk with his/her tongue.